juju/juju-gui/HACKING.rst

   # trunk (the "juju" remote's develop branch).
 To do this, it also updates your
   # local develop branch with the newest code from trunk.
   # In the example below, "juju" is the name of your remote, "6" is the pull
-  # request number, and "qa-stick-headers" is whatever branch name you want
+  # request number, and "qa-sticky-headers" is whatever branch name you want
   # for the pull request.
   # git qa-pr juju 6 qa-sticky-headers
   qa-pr = "!sh -c 'git checkout develop; git pull $0 develop; git checkout -b $2; git fetch-pr $0 $1; git merge pr/$1'"

+  # Update your local develop branch with the latest from the juju remote.
+  # Then make sure to push that back up to your fork on github to keep
+  # everything in sync.
+  juju-sync = "!f() { git checkout develop && git pull juju develop && git push origin develop; }; f"

 Working with a Real Juju